muxocode/devops-SQLSERVER/readme.md

 - home: Folder where data be stored, if you pass this argument it must be a absolute path, to local url use *folder*
 - folder: Folder that will complete the url given from *home*
 - password: Secure password, beware to be a strong password or container will not run
+- nosave: Ignores home parameter and no saves data into a volume

 |    Name              |  default vaule      |
 |----------------------|---------------------|